 Prusa Mini | Prusa Research | Beginner | PLA | 180mm x 180mm x 180mm (7.08 x 7.08 x 7.08 in) |

-Prusa MK3S | Prusa Research | Intermediate | PLA | 250mm x 210mm x 210mm (9.84 x 8.3 x 8.3 in) |
+Prusa MK4 | Prusa Research | Intermediate | PLA | 250mm x 210mm x 220 mm (9.84 x 8.3 x 8.6 in) |

-Prusa XL | Prusa Research | Advanced | PLA, *PETG, *TPU,**ABS,**PC,**Nylon (* Additional training required)(** Enclosure and additional training required) | 360mm x 360mm x 360mm (14.7 x 14.7 x 14.7 in) |
+Prusa XL | Prusa Research | Advanced | PLA | 360mm x 360mm x 360mm (14.7 x 14.7 x 14.7 in) |

 Classes are offered on a monthly basis.
 Completion of the Information Session and Tour is required to register for classes.
 You must be in good standing meaning no outstanding membership fees or restrictions.
 Please update your registration to reflect any children, spouses, siblings, etc. so the instructor is aware.
 Classes are kept strictly at the size indicated on the registration page.

-Below are the descriptions of the different classes offered by make717
+Below are the descriptions of the different classes offered by make717:

 Class Name | Frequency of Class | Description | Typical Instructor (Subject to change) | Training Materials |

 Equipment Orientation: 3D Printers - Beginner | Monthly | Learn to operate our 3D printers.
 The class covers safety, design issues, and operation of the hardware and software.
-This is a required orientation for anyone who wants to use the 3D printers.
-You must be a monthly member or sign out the library STEMPass to take the class.
-You must maintain your monthly membership or have the STEMPass to have continued use of the 3D printers. |
+This is a required orientation for anyone who wants to use the 3D printers. |

 Equipment Orientation: 3D Printers - Intermediate | As Needed |

-Equipment Orientation: 3D Printers - Advanced | As Needed | |||
+Equipment Orientation: 3D Printers - Advanced | As Needed |